 Not all beauty DIYs are made the same.
 Some work miracles while others sadly disappoint.
 So, how do you know what’s worth pursuing and what’s a waste of time?
-This is a good place to start.
+This is a good place to start – these all-natural remedies are effective, affordable and oh-so-easy to implement into your routine.
+Let’s get started:

 Is all that dry shampoo causing build-up on your scalp?
 An apple cider vinegar (ACV) rinse could be just what you need.
 ACV has a ton of benefits, including balancing pH levels, preventing itchiness and dandruff and softening hair.
 On top of this, it does an especially stellar job of clearing product build-up on the scalp.